simeononsecurity/simeononsecurity.ch/content/articles/privacy-com-virtual-debit-cards-security-privacy/index.en.md

 ### Controlling Recurring Charges

 Many online services and subscriptions require recurring payments, which can be challenging to manage.
 With [**Privacy.com**](https://privacy.com/) virtual debit cards, you can set spending limits on specific cards and block unwanted charges.
-This level of control empowers you to manage your subscriptions more effectively.
+This level of control helps you to manage your subscriptions more effectively.

 ### Avoiding Merchant Data Breaches